 As with any tripod, leg extensions should be used thickest wall to thinnest wall.
 This maximizes the stability of the tripod and minimizes the use of the least stable leg sections.

 Most good leg sets also come with a mid-level spreader.
 A spreader connects the legs together, and allows you to place each leg at whatever angle you need while still keeping things together.
 Spreaders have extensible arms that can be locked at a particular length.
 Independent legs with continuously variable angles are a serious pain without a spreader.

-Tripod leg sets for video NEVER have an extensible centre column.
+Tripod leg sets for video NEVER have an extendable center column.
 By not having a “wobble post” movement due to environment or user interaction is minimized.
-It’s for this reason that some professional still tripods do not come with centre posts.
+It’s for this reason that some professional still tripods do not come with center posts.

 Video tripods also often offer interchangeable feet.
 You will find a selection of spikes, rock claws, rubber pads, rubber plates, dollies and the like to optimize stability and minimize the chance of slippage.
 While these options may sound esoteric at first, buying a video tripod that can offer the options, can often mean not having to replace the one you bought at a later date.

 This part is the least understood of any tripod.
 Most of us just think of a place to screw the head onto.
 That is a fixture of stills tripods and not acceptable for proper video tripods.
 A video tripod mounts the head to a bowl system.
 The bowl, which can come in different diameters, allow the head to move in any direction for simple levelling.
 The locking system is typically a short arm coming out of the bottom of the bowl that can be locked or unlocked one handed.
 Once you’ve used a bowl for video, you will wonder how you possibly worked without one.
 The larger the diameter, the finer the level of control.
 A 75mm bowl is very standard and a good place to begin.